Userrrfriendly/Udacity_Travel_Trade_Cards/README.md

     latLong:[44.09749, 43.02235], // the latitude and longitude of the location imgUrl:'./img/beshtau.jpg', //the url or the local path of the immage country:'Russia' // Name of the Country where the picture is taken
-    animalCard: false    // set to true if you want to add some style }
+    styling: false    // set to true if you want to add some style }
 ```
 **********